Essence of spring -- in a jar

 Last Modified: March 20th, 2008 04:25 AM

-source, but in modern times the heavy fragrance given off by cottonwood buds as they open up in early spring is made
+but in modern times the heavy fragrance given off by cottonwood buds as they open up in early spring is made into a mixture

 I know all this because last summer I swapped a copy of my book "Teaming With Microbes" for a jar of homemade balm of